lafidalgo/lafidalgo.github.io/projects/inventory-control.md

 ### Context

-This project addressed the challenge of automating inventory management for **utensils at the Mané Mercado complex**, where the mobility of storage units rendered traditional power and network infrastructure impractical.
+This project addressed the challenge of automating inventory management for **utensils at a food complex**, where the mobility of storage units rendered traditional power and network infrastructure impractical.
 The solution was designed to provide **real-time data access** while being **battery-powered**, ensuring flexibility and ease of use.

 The system utilized:
 - **ESP32 microcontroller** for processing and wireless communication.